Skip to main content

 Gaffney once lavished praise on white nationalist leader Jared Taylor.

-Gaffney and Trump also have ties with leaders of the racist alt-right; Gaffney once lavished praise on white nationalist leader Jared Taylor, which he later tried to play down.
+Gaffney and Trump also have ties with leaders of the racist alt-right; Gaffney once lavished praise on white nationalist leader Jared Taylor(link is external), which he later tried to play down.

 Although some of Trump’s allies have tried to play down some of his most extreme anti-Muslim rhetoric and policies, Gaffney’s reported role on the transition team indicates that when it comes to targeting Muslim-Americans, Trump meant everything he said.